 “Patterns of Light: Spirit of Revelation”

 “What If My Testimony Doesn’t Come When I Expect?”
 New Era, March 2017

 “What Does the Spirit Feel Like?”
 New Era, March 2017

 “The Leader’s Road to Revelation,” Ensign or Liahona, August 2013

 “Seeking and Receiving Personal Revelation,” Ensign or Liahona, April 2010

-“Divine Revelation in Modern Times,” LDS Newsroom
+“Divine Revelation in Modern Times,” Newsroom